An electrical engineering perspective on naturality in computational physics: Introduction

 \section{Introduction}

 A \emph{finite formulation} of the governing equations is necessary for computer simulations of physical phenomena.
 The traditional approach to this in continuum physics is a discretization -- a way to transfer from continuum to discrete -- for the spaces arising from the (partial) differential equations that describe the phenomenon in question.
-Another route is to use an algebraic formulation utilizing macroscopic quantities.
 In this paper, we discuss finite formulations from an electrical engineering perspective, reaching out especially to the engineering, computational physics, and applied mathematics communities.
 The topic of our interest is the nature of the process of obtaining finite, discrete descriptions of (continuum) physics.
-Through articulating physics via such concepts as natural differential operators and elliptic complexes, the framework of \emph{category theory} \citep{Adamek} provides a sense of synthesis to the seemingly scattered field.
+Through building on the foundations of geometric, global analysis \citep{Eells}, \citep{Palais1968} and articulating physics via such concepts as natural differential operators and elliptic complexes, the framework of \emph{category theory} \citep{Adamek}, \citep{Riehl2017} provides a sense of synthesis to the seemingly scattered field.
 At first glance, the concepts of category theory may steer the reader's thoughts towards foundations of mathematics.
 However, on a closer look, it is also the glue and common ground throughout computational physics.
 Evolving from such foundational questions as the distinction between sets and classes in order to resolve the paradoxes of set theory and the foundations of mathematics, category theory leads to the foundations of computer science.
 Unfortunately, these days, the foundations of computer science are largely eclipsed by the needs of computer engineering.
 However, computational electromagnetics has demonstrated a more direct role for category theory in linking engineering design to software methodology, as we will discuss in this paper.